 Methane had a strong positive correlation with total gas production during in vitro microbial fermentation.
 Guatemala grass harvested from mid agro-ecologies and harvested at early harvesting stages are superior in CP, IVOMD and ME.
 The proximate composition, IVOMD and gas production potential of Guatemala grass varied significantly with agro-ecologies and harvesting stage.
-Regarding to harvesting stage, intermediate to later harvesting date are recommended for optimum biomass yield and plant morphological traits, whereas early (90 days) to intermediate harvesting date (120 days) are recommended for crude protein content and IVOMD.
-Despite Guatemala, grass in this study area is characterized as moderate quality to support ruminant livestock; further research is needed to describe the changes in chemical composition and feeding values between seasons.
+Harvesting Guatemala grass at the proper growth stage is crucial for forage management.
+Intermediate to later harvesting date are recommended for optimum biomass yield and plant morphological traits, whereas early (90 days) to intermediate harvesting date (120 days) are recommended for crude protein content and IVOMD.